bytware/whiteout/README.md

 ---

 <div align="center">
-Made with ❤️ by the Whiteout Team
+Made with ❤️ by the Bytware Team
 </div>